Jari Vandeputte: Career

 He made his debut on 27 July 2013 in the first round of the 2013–14 season against Waasland-Beveren.
 He replaced Hannes van der Bruggen after 57 minutes.
 He delivered an assist for Carlos Diogo.
 The game ended 1–1.

-On 2 September 2019 he signed a 2-year contract with Vicenza after the first season he signed an extension with the club until 30th June 2023.
+On 2 September 2019 he signed a 2-year contract with Vicenza after the first season he signed an extension with the club until 30 June 2023.

 On 22 July 2021, he joined Catanzaro on loan.
 On 1 August 2022, Vandeputte returned to Catanzaro on a permanent basis and signed a three-year contract.

+On 4 July 2024, Vandeputte joined Cremonese on loan with an obligation to buy.